 Meanwhile LHE woke up on Day 8 and found her horse slightly lame so walked to VC16, losing her chance for a win but displaying the exemplary horsemanship that we have come to expect from her.
 She will finish early on Day 9 barring any other extraordinary events.

 In a very strange twist of fate, the navigational gods visited wrath upon RLA and HCH late on Day 8: they tried a short cut over the ridge between VC16 and the finish, missing VC17 completely and overnighting in the valley below the finish camp.
 A late riding penalty of 60 minutes (and a backtrack down the valley to VC17) will put them firmly out of placing in the top 5.

 And the weather!
 The riders all set out with adequate gear to survive whatever Patagonia can throw at them and they have had the opportunity to test this gear in biblical 80kph winds and in sleet, rain, and snow.
-HQ mandated a weather hold at VC8 to ensure riders weren’t on the Meseta de la Muerta in the midst of a snowstorm but there have been many a cold morning with riders waking up to frost on the tent.
+HQ mandated a weather hold at VC8 to ensure riders weren’t on the Meseta de la Muerta in the midst of a snowstorm but there has been many a cold morning with riders waking up to frost on the tent.

 Riders have had their racing plans disrupted by the harsh realities of riding wild in this part of the world, dealing with lost horses, found-again-horses, horses that declined to be ridden and who expressed this bucking-bronco style.
 Horsemanship has been tested; gear has been tested/trashed/reconfigured/lost; friendships have been formed and there will be more than a few tears when all this is over.
 Riders are weary and worn but with the finish line within their grasp are ready to push on and finish the second edition of this epic race.